Easter Blondies

 In a medium bowl whisk together all-purpose flour, sea salt and baking powder.

-Using a stand mixer or large bowl, add in sugars and butter.
+Using a stand mixer, add in sugars and butter.
 Mix until smooth and combined (note: melted or softened butter works in the recipe).

 Add eggs and vanilla, mix again on low until combined.

-Then gradually add flour mixture to the bowl until incorporated.
+Then gradually add dry ingredient to the sugar-butter mixture and run on low until incorporated.
 Stop and scrape the edges down and mix again.

-With a spatula mix chopped mini eggs half at a time to ensure even distribution.
+With a spatula stir in chopped mini eggs half at a time to ensure even distribution.
 Reserve some for the top, if desired.

 Transfer dough into prepared pan.
 If adding additional mini eggs to the top, you do not need to push them in much, just enough that they will not move.